farspeak/farspeak-js/README.md

 ## Getting started

 Next step is to write your first entity.
-This is done by `.write` command, for example using `cars` entity:
+This is done by `.write` command, for example using `todos` entity:

 ```js
 // Entities have to be of array type even with only one element